|Mayor and Council

 She has a lifetime of volunteer service and leadership positions through children’s clubs, the Kyrene School Curriculum Task Force, PTO, Christian Services Association, women’s sports, homeless counseling, youth mentoring, fundraising and music teams.
 She has also assisted in elderly care, orphanage support, the Care 7 Crisis Response Team, Hope for Mexico and has served as a Trustee in her local church.

-Councilmember Ellen has a son, State Representative J.D.
-Mesnard, and daughter and son-in-law, Juel and Aaron Perry.
+Councilmember Ellen has a son and daughter-in-law, State Representative J.D.
+Mesnard and Holly Mesnard, and daughter and son-in-law, Juel and Aaron Perry.

 Current term expires January 2017

 Councilmember Rick Heumann moved to Chandler in 1982.
 He began his tenure on the City Council in January 2009.
 For more than two decades, Rick has worked as a sales manager for CMA, a manufacturer’s representative group supporting companies in the gift and home furnishings industry throughout the western United States.
 Rick serves regionally as the President for the Arizona Municipal Waters Users Association, and as a Board Member of Metro Light Rail.

 He has been heavily involved in neighborhood issues throughout Chandler over the past 15 years, and has served as Board President with two different Homeowners Associations.
 He is a board member with the Desert Cancer Foundation and serves as an ex officio board member of the Downtown Chandler Community Partnership.
 He is also a member of the Chandler Chamber of Commerce, serving on its public policy committee, and is a member of the Chandler Historical Society.
 Rick also served as Treasurer and Vice Chair for OASIS – a Phoenix-based Trade Organization from 1995-2004.